drmsmith/agrdt/README.md

 # about
 Ouptut data from stochastic outbreak simulations using CTCmodeler are provided.
 Epidemiological outcomes from these data are calculated.
-Surveillance interventions are simulated, applied retrospectively to these outbreak data.
+Surveillance interventions are simulated, applied retrospectively to the outbreak data.
 Summary outcomes from simulated surveillance are calculated, and plots are rendered.
 Correspondings files and folders are described below.

 # Rproject
 * All files are associated with an R project (for stable working directory)